clojure-goes-fast/clojure-goes-fast.com/content/blog/2019-05-07-shenandoah-in-production.md

 plan for that — if your program runs 10% slower, bring up ~10% more servers;
 that's about it.
 But long GC pauses are rapid and volatile; you can't "autoscale" out of them, so in order to not fall over, you must allot extra resources to handle them.
-These resources that would be idle most of the time, and will eat money.
+These resources will be idle most of the time and will eat money.
 The longer are the potential pauses, the bigger leeway you need.
 Either that or accept your system being occasionally erratic.

 But enough of me rambling.
 Let's hear some of that advertised experience of running Shenandoah in a real project.